astampoulis/makam-paper-funpearl/makamcode/01-base-language.md

 >> T := arrow T1 (arrow T2 (product [T1, T2]))
 ```

-HAGOP.
+STUDENT.
 So how about evaluation?
 Can we write the big-step semantics too?

-ROZA.
+ADVISOR.
 Why not?
 Let's add a predicate and do the two easy rules:

 ```makam
 eval : term -> term -> prop.